oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 See also the [Azure Kubernetes Service sample]({{<relref "/samples/azure-kubernetes-service/_index.md">}}).

-##### Oracle WebLogic Server on the Azure Kubernetes Service Marketplace (WLS on AKS Marketplace)
+##### Oracle WebLogic Server on AKS from the Azure Marketplace (WLS on AKS Marketplace)

-The WebLogic Server on AKS Marketplace offer lets you embrace cloud computing by providing greater choice and flexibility for deploying your WLS domains and applications.
+The WebLogic Server on AKS Azure Marketplace offer lets you embrace cloud computing by providing greater choice and flexibility for deploying your WLS domains and applications.
-The offer leverages the WebLogic Kubernetes ToolKit to automate the provisioning of WebLogic and Azure resources so that you can easily move WLS workloads to AKS.
+The offer leverages the WebLogic Kubernetes Toolkit to automate the provisioning of WebLogic and Azure resources so that you can easily move WLS workloads to AKS.
 The automatically provisioned resources include an AKS cluster, the WebLogic Kubernetes Operator, WLS Docker images, and the Azure Container Registry (ACR).